MU-Data-Science/EVA/README.md

 [Apache Hadoop](https://hadoop.apache.org), and
 [Adam/Cannoli](http://bdgenomics.org/).

-1. Setup an 16-node cluster on CloudLab, following the setup steps described [here](cluster_config).
+1. Create and set up a 16-node cluster on CloudLab, following the steps described [here](cluster_config).
 (The nodes are named `vm0`, `vm1`, ..., `vm15`.)

 2. Connect to `vm0` using SSH to open a terminal/shell.

-3. Setup the reference genome in `/mydata` on all nodes.
+3. Set up the reference genome in `/mydata` on all nodes.

    ```
    $ ${HOME}/EVA/scripts/copy_files.sh 16